 Economics and politics can only say so much.
 Reducing a nation to statistics is no yardstick for the future.
 They do not and can not measure a people's general aspiration, it is the mood of the nation rather than figures that is of paramount importance.
 China remains supremely confident and positive about the future in general and of China's future in particular.
 In the end, it is this shared consensus of a bright shared destiny that outweighs other concerns.

 The description of a nation as ‘advanced, developed and civilized’ is no longer the property of just the West.
 The renminbi is destined to become the regional currency and mandarin the regional common language .

 Although it is commendable to consider all citizens of the world the same, equality of rights does not make all people the same.
-China has a deep sense of different cultural identity, with a strongly loyal family feeling.
+China has a deep sense of distinct cultural identity, with a strong loyalty to the extended Chinese family.
 It has an immense cultural continuity and cohesion unlike anywhere else.
 Unlike other diaspora Chinese settlers have kept their cultural differences even after many generations.
 It is likely that the togetherness will lead to a sense of cultural superiority.

 Similarly industrial development does not put a nation on a necessarily convergent track with Western industrialization, the world has many possible futures not just one inevitable target.
 China still sees itself as central to the world both culturally and geographically at the Temple of Heaven in Beijing.
 The last dozen years have shown an emancipation away from the Western vision of the future.
 China has the strength and confidence to define its own Way in the world just as she has always done.